How to Spring Clean Your Skincare Routine in Just 4 Steps

 On that note, I don’t recommend throwing out a product that you don’t use that’s nearly full and not expired.
 Instead, gift it to a fellow beauty lover — your mom, your grandma, etc. Better yet, there are organizations like the Beauty Bus Foundation or Project Beauty Share that will collect gently used products for hospital patients, homeless shelters and women in need.
 You can also reach out to your local shelter to see if they are looking to collect these products.

 Color, Temperature and Light Coordination Is Key

 I like to color coordinate my serums, moisturizers, masks and other treatments to make them easy to find on my shelves.
 My top shelf consists of all purple, pink and white products, and the bottom has oranges, yellows, greens and blues.
 I make sure to keep my serums that are in dark bottles away from the sun and keep the temperature in my room on the colder side when I’m not at home.

 Most-Used Products Go in Front

 Perhaps the key of any stash organization is to make sure you’re keeping your most-used products at the front of your shelves.
 This makes it a lot easier to reach for what you need on a daily basis (especially when you have T-minus-ten minutes to get ready!).
 I also like to keep a few skincare products that I always use out on my vanity for a little decoration and major convenience.

-Now, go forth and Marie Kondo that collection — your skin will thank you later.
+Now, go forth and cleanse that collection — your skin will thank you later.

 Photo: Chaunte Vaughn